Authorization Overview

 "exp" (Expiration time) Claim

 Recommended.
-The "exp" (Expiration time) claim indicates a time after which a JWT MUST NOT be accepted for processing.
-The time is represented as seconds since the start of the Epoch.
+The "exp" (Expiration Time) claim indicates a time after which a JWT MUST NOT be accepted for processing and is represented as seconds since the start of the Epoch.

 If included, the "exp" claim MUST be present in the payload of the JWT.